AnaOlteanu/DWBI/README.md

 # Data Warehouse & Business Intelligence project
-Master's team project of 3 members designed to showcase the configuration, implementation, management and using of a data warehouse starting from an OLTP database.
-It consists in 3 modules: Analysis, Database implementation and Application development.
+Master's team project of 3 members designed to showcase the configuration, implementation, management and using of a **data warehouse** starting from an OLTP database.
+It consists of 3 modules: Analysis, Database implementation and Application development.
 The [documentation file](https://github.com/AnaOlteanu/DWBI/blob/main/documentation/DWBI_documentation.pdf) contains a summary of all the stages of the project, while the [development of the application](https://github.com/AnaOlteanu/DWBI/tree/main/hotel-administration-app) represents a Spring MVC project that serves as an interface for solving the requirements needed.
 The theme chosen for this project is the management of hotel reservations.
+Our application aims to help a travel agency to organize the data related to the hotel reservations made by clients, with the aim of simplifying the creation of the monthly or annual reports it needs.
+In order to gain more insight into travel agency bookings, we will build a **data warehouse** that will contain all booking data, organized and available for decision analysis and reporting.
 ## Technologies used
 - Oracle SQL database
 - Spring Framework
 ## Modules summary
 1. **Analysis report**
-      - objective: _defining an analysis report to define the data warehouse and create the application that will run based on it_
+      - objective: _creating an analysis report to define the data warehouse and develop the application that will run based on it_
-  - description of the model chosen, entity and conceptual diagrams for the OLTP database
+  - description of the chosen model, entity and conceptual diagrams for the OLTP database
   - star diagram for the DW based on the OLTP schema
   - identifying the constraints, indexes, dimension objects, partitioning tables, optimization of SQL queries
 2. **Database implementation**